LAB02-Admin/HASS.Agent-Docs/docs/commands/command-basics.md

 ![image](https://user-images.githubusercontent.com/81011038/167814285-24eaf895-c182-4c85-99db-1baf07943efc.png)

-> Note: if you can't find your device, or can't find your command, something's off in your HASS.Agent configuration.
+If you can't find your device, or can't find your command, something's off in your HASS.Agent configuration.
 Feel free to post your problem on [the HA forums](https://community.home-assistant.io/t/hass-agent-windows-client-to-receive-notifications-use-commands-sensors-quick-actions-and-more/369094).
 The more info you can provide, the better, but if you don't know how don't worry - we'll help.

 Let's go nuts and just click it to see if it works.
 Did your pc get locked?
 Great success!
 If it didn't, please refer to the note above.